airbadge-dev/airbadge/README.md

 ## Stripe + Auth.js + SvelteKit

-The easiest way to create a SaaS site.
+This project provides a easy way to create a SaaS site.

-This is a [Stripe](https://stripe.com) integration for [Auth.js](https://authjs.dev).
+This is a [Stripe](https://stripe.com) addon for [Auth.js](https://authjs.dev).

-It's a quick way to create SaaS apps without writing any payment code.
+Launch a SaaS app without writing any auth or payment code!

 ## Features